Academic Appointment:

 Office Location: South 356 Lindquist Center

-Office Hours for Spring 2024:
+Office Hours for Fall 2024:

-Mondays and Wednesdays 3:00-4:30 over zoom (no appointment needed)
+Mondays and Wednesdays 3:00-4:30 PM on zoom

 Mailing Address: